How can you future proof your digital knowledge?

-I’ve been a digital marketer for several years and since graduating in 2009, I’ve had the fortune of working within the industry across several channels and helping a range of clients in almost all sectors, each with completely different audiences and objectives.
+I’ve been a marketer at one of the top digital marketing agencies in London for several years and since graduating in 2009, I’ve had the fortune of working within the industry across several channels and helping a range of clients in almost all sectors, each with completely different audiences and objectives.

 One of the most challenging yet rewarding aspects of working in digital is the speed at which the industry moves.
 Let’s not forget that everyday social networks haven’t existed forever.

 - Facebook launch date: 2004

 - Current membership size: 1.55 billion active monthly users

 - Current membership size: 320 million active monthly users

 - Current membership size: 400 million active monthly users

 - Current membership: Estimated 200 million active monthly users

 The rise of wearable tech and the shift towards mobile over desktops also highlights the pace at which we’re seeing unprecedented change.
 2015 marks the first year in which more searches are completed on a mobile device than a desktop.

 All this change creates a plethora of new terms that you need to be au fait with – do you know your ecommerce from your mcommerce?
 Do you know the difference between your DSPs and DMPs?
 Or your CPCs from your CPMs?